This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Laparoscopic oophorectomy is surgery to remove one or both of your ovaries.
-Your surgeon will use a laparoscope (a thin tube with a light and tiny video camera on the end) and small tools.
-He may use a machine (robot) that has mechanical arms to operate the tools.
+A laparoscopic oophorectomy is surgery to remove one or both of your ovaries.
+Your healthcare provider will use a laparoscope (a thin tube with a light and tiny video camera on the end) and small tools to remove your ovaries.
+He may use a robot (machine) that has mechanical arms to operate the tools.
+This is called a robotic-assisted laparoscopic oophorectomy.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.